Breaking PEFT Limitations: Leveraging Weak-to-Strong Knowledge Transfer for Backdoor Attacks in LLMs: Effectiveness of Backdoor Attacks

-In this section, we first validate the effectiveness of the clean label backdoor attacks targeting the parameter-efficient fine-tuning (PEFT) algorithm through preliminary experiments.
+In this section, we first validate the effectiveness of the backdoor attacks targeting the parameter-efficient fine-tuning (PEFT) algorithm through preliminary experiments.
 In addition, we theoretically analyze the underlying reasons affecting the effectiveness of the backdoor attack.

-To alleviate the computational resource shortage challenge, several PEFT algorithms for LLMs have been introduced, such as LoRA~\citep{hu2021lora}.
-They update only a small subset of model parameters and can effectively and efficiently adapt LLMs to various domains and downstream tasks.
+To alleviate the computational resource shortage challenge, several PEFT algorithms for LLMs have been introduced, including LoRA~\citep{hu2021lora}.
+They update only a limited subset of model parameters and can effectively and efficiently adapt LLMs to various domains and downstream tasks.
 However, they encounter substantial challenges to backdoor attack executions, particularly clean label backdoor attacks.
-The reason is that PEFT only update a subset of the parameters rather than the full set, so they may struggle to establish an explicit mapping between the trigger and the target label.
+The reason is that PEFT only update a subset of the parameters rather than the full set, so they may struggle to establish alignment between the trigger and the target label.
 Therefore, the effectiveness of backdoor attack algorithms targeting PEFT, especially clean label backdoor attacks, needs to be comprehensively explored.

 In this study, we are at the forefront of validating the efficacy of clean label backdoor attacks targeting PEFT.
 Here we take LoRA\footnote{In our paper, we use LoRA for the main experiments but other PEFT methods are equally effective and will be evaluated in ablative studies.} as an example to explain this issue.
-As depicted in Figure \ref{figure1}, we observe that, with the application of the OPT~\citep{zhang2022opt} model in the full-parameter fine-tuning setting, each algorithm consistently demonstrated an exceptionally high attack success rate, approaching 100\%.
-For example, based on full-parameter fine-tuning, the ProAttack algorithm~\citep{zhao2023prompt} achieves an ASR of 99.89\%, while models employing the LoRA algorithm only attain an ASR of 37.84\%.
+As depicted in Figure \ref{figure1}, we observe that, with the application of the OPT~\citep{zhang2022opt} model in the FPFT setting, each algorithm consistently demonstrated an exceptionally high ASR, approaching 100\%.
+For example, based on FPFT, the ProAttack algorithm~\citep{zhao2023prompt} achieves an ASR of 99.89\%, while models employing the LoRA algorithm only attain an ASR of 37.84\%.
 This pattern also appears in other backdoor attack algorithms (For more results, please see Subsection \ref{sec6.2}).
 Based on the findings above, we can draw the following conclusions:

-The observations above align with the information bottleneck theory~\citep{tishby2000information}:
+The observations above align with the {\bf Information Bottleneck theory}~\citep{tishby2000information}: In the supervised setting, the model's optimization objective is to minimize cross-entropy loss~\citep{tishby2015deep}: { }